 Wakhan Valley (Map 4, below, brown lining).

-Map 4 – Wakhan Valley in brown colour (photo credit: Caravanistan)
+Map 4 – Wakhan Valley in brown color (photo credit: Caravanistan)

 If you have more info on the Wakhan Valley or would like to add/correct something, click here.